actions-marketplace-validations/jsryudev_branch-maker/README.md

 Branch Maker

 ## Create Workflow
-Create a workflow (eg: `.github/workflows/finder.yml` see Creating a Workflow file) to utilize the labeler action with content:
+Create a workflow (eg: `.github/workflows/finder.yml` see Creating a Workflow file) to utilize the branch-maker action with content:

 ```yml
 - name: Checkout